-There is an analogous situation with the SSO role in tables 1(a) and 1(b).
+There is an analogous situation with the SSO role in Table 1.
 Clearly, we must anticipate the impact of future changes when we specify the can-assign relation.

-3.1.3 Prerequisite Conditions
+3.1.3.
+Prerequisite conditions

-An example of can-assign which uses prerequisite conditions rather than prerequisite roles is shown in table 2.
-The authorizations for PSO1 and PSO2 have been changed relative to table 1.
+An example of can-assign which uses prerequisite conditions rather than prerequisite roles is shown in Table 2.
+The authorizations for PSO1 and PSO2 have been changed relative to Table 1.